-A data security breach of the systems on which sensitive user data and account information are stored could lead to claims, industry fines, or regulatory actions against us.
-If we are sued in connection with any data security breach, we could be involved in protracted and costly litigation.
+A data security breach of the systems on which sensitive user data and account information are stored could lead to private claims or regulatory actions, including fines, against us.
+Many of our agreements with clients do not limit our potential liability for breaches of confidentiality, and consequential damages.
+If any person, including any of our employees, contractors, or consultants, penetrates our network security, misappropriates or mishandles sensitive data, inadvertently or otherwise, we could be involved in protracted and costly litigation.
 If unsuccessful in defending that litigation, we might be forced to pay damages and/or change our business practices or pricing structure, any of which could have a material adverse effect on our revenue and profitability.
-Our customer contracts typically include security standards that must be complied with by us and our customers.
-If a data security breach occurs and we have not been in compliance with the security standards included in our applicable contracts, we could be liable for breach of contract claims brought by our customers.
+In addition, our customer contracts typically require us to meet specified minimum system security and privacy standards.
+If a data security breach occurs and we have not been in compliance with these standards, we could be liable for breach of contract claims brought by our customers.